OG-CZ/IVY/README.md

 If you are on VSCode you must select the python interpreter that you locally created e.g. "venivy"

+## User Guide

+Launch the Python application (run.py)

+Ensure microphone and speaker access are enabled.

+Speak a command or talk to Ivy (e.g., “Open Notepad” or “What time is it?”).

+The assistant executes the task and responds via voice output

 </br>
 <div align="center">
   <img src="database/_README/ivy-footer.png" alt="Ivy Footer"/>